Vitis Accelerator Flow Example: Replacing DPU with Filter2d Accelerator in a SmartCam Application

 cd $workdir/kria-vitis-platforms/kv260/overlays/examples/smartcam/

-You will now find a Makefile in that level - open it up and remove DPU and add filter2d.
-We will first want to remove generation of DPU and its pre-processing.
-This means removing packing of .xo files for those 2 RTL kernels.
+A Makefile now displays in that level.
+Open the Makefile, remove DPU, and add filter2d.
+You first need to remove the generation of the DPU and its preprocessing.
+This means removing the packing of the .xo files for those two RTL kernels.

-remove the following lines for DPU (in 3 separate places:
+1. Remove the following lines for the DPU (in three separate places):

 dpu_HDLSRCS=kernel_xml/dpu/kernel.xml\